-As a renaissance soul, I’ve built a life around my love of writing, theater, advocating, counseling, dance, music and language.
+As a renaissance soul, I’ve built a life around my love of writing and acting.
 Not to mention enduring a month long intensive at a Kung Fu Studio and coaching a kids’ cooking camp.
 I’ve ridden a camel across the Indian … Continue reading →

 “It’s easier to see the beginning of things and harder to see the ends,” wrote Joan Didion.
 After six years of keeping one foot in New York, long after my time there had come to an end, I thought I’d share some tips of how to recognize the ends.

 When you yell at a taxi driver like Dustin Hoffman’s character, Ratso Rizzo, in Midnight Cowboy.

 When your doctor says your back pain may be the result of the 10lbs of stuff you haul around in your backpack from dusk to midnight.

 When your boyfriend carries a beer inside a brown paper bag at 10 a.m. to have one for the “road” via subway on the way to the Coney Island music fest.